 Is this display really a hodge-podge or is there a theme under there?

-If the seller didn’t have the option to expand onto a second table, she could have made some quick improvements and cleaned up the space by:
+If the seller didn’t have the option to expand into a second table, she could have made some quick improvements and cleaned up space by:

 - Hanging part of her display, such as the quilts, high-up behind the display table.